yurujaja/pangaea-bench/README.md

 ### 💻 Fully Supervised Baseline

 The repo supports also training fully supervised baselines (e.g. UNet).
-If you want to run them, follow the same rules of other command lines.
+To run these, follow the same command line rules as for other models.
+Keep in mind that setting finetune=True is necessary since this fully supervised approach trains the model from scratch.
 An example for single temporal semantic segmentation is provided (Sen1Floods11 dataset):
 ```
 torchrun --nnodes=1 --nproc_per_node=1 geofm_bench/run.py \